CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_analysis.md

 This uses our LCensMeans package, and estimates a maximum likelihood estimate of the expected value of the (unobserved) left censored values.
-It relies on several assumption that are questionable for these data, but it is arguably better than using the detection limit or half the detection limit.
+It relies on several assumption that are questionable for these data.
+Principally, the LCensMeans package assumes data are lognormally distributed.
+These data are far more heavily skewed and heavy-tailed than that.
+Still, this approach is arguably better than using the detection limit or half the detection limit.

 ``` r
 beach_data <- beach_data %>%